Available with Workflow Manager license.

 - Launch Executable

 - Open file and all other automated steps

 The workflow steps and path adornment display is based on the Display step and path adornments setting configured on the workflow.
-This setting is defined in the workflow profile within Workflow Manager Administrator, however once applied, this setting is consumed by ArcGIS Pro.
+This setting is defined in the workflow profile in Workflow Manager (Classic) Administrator, however once applied, this setting is consumed by ArcGIS Pro.